 - Analyze traffic channels.
 This can be done based on data obtained using Similarweb.

-A ready-made competitor analysis template will help you quickly enter data, view it, and analyze it.
+A ready-made competitor analysis template will help you quickly enter, view, and analyze data.

 Small Business Competitive Analysis Template

 The Small Business Competitor Analysis template follows the same principle as other types of analysis – it allows you to comprehensively study the market, products, methods of competitors, and their business strategies.
-For example, a competitor analysis template for a small business might include:
+For example, a competitor analysis template for a small business might include the following:

 - Primary market research – surveys, private focus groups, and a detailed study of a competitor’s product through its use.

-- The study of trends in defining what is interesting to the audience and what is no longer relevant.
+- The study of trends defines what is interesting to the audience and what is no longer relevant.

 The competitive analysis template from Plerdy will help you with this.